danielgroves/danielgroves.net/src/notebook/_posts/2017-04-21-fstop-guru-ul.md

 The Guru UL is a well-featured bag.
 Its light — really light — for a camera bag at around 1kg.
 The Guru UL comes in at about 25l which sounds relatively small, and you’d be right, it is.
 This isn’t a bad thing though, as with the F-Stop interchangeable ICU system you can easily change the ratio of camera-gear to other-equipment in a few seconds.
 This means I can cinch it down small enough to ride hard on the mountain bike, yet it will happily expand large enough to take a surprisingly large pile of gear.

 {% figure %}
-  {% img src: 2017-04-web-DSCF3670, alt: My Salsa leaning up outside the resturant in Bitola, Macedonia along the bustling highstreet.  %}
+  {% img src: 2017-04-web-DSCF3670, alt: F-Stop Guru UL loaded and ready to go in my local woodlands. %}
-  {% figcaption %}**Top Left:** Menus at the resturant in Bitola, Macedonia; **Top Right:** Bikes at the resturant in Bitola, Macedonia; **Bottom:** My Salsa leaning up outside the resturant in Bitola, Macedonia along the bustling highstreet{% endfigcaption %}
+  {% figcaption %}F-Stop Guru UL loaded and ready to go in my local woodlands.{% endfigcaption %}
 {% endfigure %}

 The bag fully loaded still doesn’t look huge, _yet it will happily swallowed two full-size tripods_, my JetBoil Mini Mo, mug, spare gas canister, two head torches, a hand-held torch, map, compass, snack, two liters of water, and numerous other things, as well as my medium-shallow ICU.
 It is genuinely surprising how much the bag will hold despite its small size thanks to some clever use of materials from F-Stop such as military-grade mesh stretch-panels on the front-most pocket.